Indoor Air Quality & Mattresses

 - Biological contaminants, including: bacteria, molds, mildew, viruses, animal dander and cat saliva, house dust mites, cockroaches, and pollen

 - Gas stoves and fireplaces and chimneys—carbon monoxide and nitrogen dioxide gases

 Breathing While You Sleep

 Some household toxins, such as strong cleaning products, release pollutants during their use that linger and eventually dissipate.
-But indoor air pollution from other sources, including furnishings and upholstery, is released more or less continuously, the EPA states.
+But according to the EPA, indoor air pollution from other sources, including furnishings and upholstery, is released more or less continuously.
 Although there is no specific mention of mattresses, consider adding these facts to your thinking about your home’s air quality: